Jack Sparrow: At World's End

 Two months following the events of the second film, with Davy Jones's heart in his possession and the Flying Dutchman under his command, Cutler Beckett begins exterminating all pirates.
 To combat Beckett, the nine pirate lords of the Brethren Court convene at Shipwreck Cove.
 Only Jack Sparrow is missing, killed and sent to Davy Jones's Locker at the end of the previous film.
 Sparrow, as Pirate Lord of the Caribbean, must attend, as he did not bequeath to a designated heir his "piece of eight", a pirate lord's marker.
 The collective "nine pieces of eight" are needed to free sea goddess Calypso to defeat Beckett.
 With Elizabeth and Will, Barbossa leads Sparrow's crew to Davy Jones's Locker using stolen navigational charts from the pirate lord Sao Feng.
 After the crew locate him, Sparrow deciphers a clue on the charts allowing them to escape the Locker.

 At the Brethren Court, Elizabeth has succeeded Captain Sao Feng as a Pirate Lord and is elected "Pirate King" after Sparrow breaks a stalemate vote.
 Sparrow is briefly reunited with his father, Captain Teague.
 During a parley with Beckett and Jones, Sparrow is traded for Turner, whom Jones and Beckett had captured.
-The Black Pearl battles the Flying Dutchman during a maelstrom created by Calypso, during which Sparrow steals Jones's heart to become immortal.
+The Black Pearl battles the Flying Dutchman during a maelstrom created by Calypso, during which Sparrow fights Jones for the chest so that he may acquire Jones' heart to become immortal.
 When Jones mortally wounds Turner, Sparrow instead chooses to save Turner by helping him stab the heart, which kills Jones and makes Turner the Dutchman's captain.
 Together, the Pearl and the Dutchman destroy Beckett's ship.
 At the end, Barbossa again commandeers the Pearl and Sao Feng's charts, stranding Sparrow and Gibbs in Tortuga.
 However, Sparrow had managed to cut out the navigational section of the charts and with them begins to search for the legendary Fountain of Youth.